 Another example, below is a 2-min video from an on-road exposure study, presenting the highs (and lows) of PM2.5 pollution, that a traveler in an auto-rickshaw is exposed to in Delhi (click here more details on the study).
 You will notice that the instrument records highs of 3000 μg/m3, but these are instantaneous values that the traveler is exposed to, for 1-2 seconds, which cannot be compared to ambient monitoring data averages.
 This study estimated that on average a traveler in an auto-rickshaw is exposed to 50% more pollution on the roads, compared to average ambient PM2.5 levels in Delhi.

-Satellite monitoring is a multiple step procedure that involves estimating pollution levels using a modelling exercise based on multiple assumptions.
-The assumptions include on-ground measurements from ambient air monitoring stations, and results of a global chemical transport model that itself is based on estimated emission inventories.
-Hence for accurate estimates from satellite monitoring, data from on-ground monitoring stations are crucial.
+Raw data from satellite retrievals is columnar – representing everything from the lens of the satelite to the ground.
+Converting this value to ground concentrations is a multiple step procedure that involves estimating pollution levels using a modelling exercise based on multiple assumptions.
+The assumptions include on-ground measurements from ambient air monitoring stations, and results of a global chemical transport model to under the vertical distribution of the pollution.
+These models also depend on estimated emission inventories to drive the chemical transport model.
+Hence for accurate estimates from satellite monitoring, data from on-ground monitoring stations and emission inventories is crucial.